PrimaveraDeveloper/lithium/dir/common/pns.md

 # Push Notifications Service (PNS)

-The Push Notifications Service allows receive, store and broadcast real-time notifications to the connected clients.
+The Push Notifications Service allows to receive, store and broadcast real-time notifications to the connected clients.

 ## Specification